AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 1. **POST**: Send a POST request to `/api/books` to create a new book.
    - Expect status code: 201 Created.
    - Verify that the response body contains the ID of the newly created book.
-2. **GET**: Send a GET request to `/api/books/{bookId}` to retrieve the newly created book.
+2. **GET**: Send a GET request to `/api/books` to retrieve the books.
    - Expect status code: 200 OK.
-   - Verify that the book's details match those sent in the POST request.
+   - Verify that the books details are in the body.
 3. **PUT**: Send a PUT request to `/api/books/{bookId}` to update the book's details.
    - Expect status code: 200 OK.
    - Verify that the response confirms the update.